 Cosmic radiation: The International Commission on Radiological Protection has invited the AHU to join a task group that will produce the Commission's guidance on the application of its recommendations to aircrew.
 The AHU is overseeing UK preparedness for the forthcoming solar maximal period expected in 2013.

-Development within Europe
+• Development within Europe

-European Aviation Regulations: The CAA is contributing to the development of the new European regulations for aeromedical certification.
+to the development of the new European regulations for aeromedical certification.
 The Forum was briefed on forthcoming stakeholder meetings to which representatives of European Airport organisations and professional pilot organisations had been invited.
 Two areas of European Aviation Safety Agency (EASA) requirements remain contentious, namely the Light Aircraft Pilots Licence (LAPL) and cabin crew medical requirements.
 The draft regulations are available on the EASA website and the CAA has published its responses to these on the CAA website.